microsoft/Digital-Documentation-Shipping-Industry-Solution-Accelerator/README.md

 ### Unified Shipping Process
 ---

-The Digital Shipping Documentation Solution Accelerator shows how the traditional order and quotation processes can be made more agile within full and/or semi-trusted business relationships.
+This accelerator shows how the traditional order and quotation processes can be made more agile within full and/or semi-trusted business relationships.
 This new technology can reduce the time needed to complete business deals and empowers companies to easily and securely negotiate rates with new customers all over the world.

-​While this Solution Accelerator was built to improve transparency within the shipping industry, it is applicable to almost any business process that requires transparency and traceability among participants.
+​While this accelerator was built to improve transparency within the shipping industry, it is applicable to almost any business process that requires transparency and traceability among participants.

 The diagram below shows how traditional processes can be consolidated and managed as a single process using NFT Tokens.